 Koh Lanta

-Koh Lanta offers a broad range of accommodations to suit all types of travelers.
-Budget options are available further inland, while premium resorts are located near the beach.
+Koh Lanta offers a broad range of accommodations to suit all types of travellers.

 Pros: Wide range of prices, diverse accommodations, good for remote work.